Trip PlannerActive trip

 Before you start

-The Complete button is visible in the planning state but disabled.
+The Check in button is visible in the planning state but disabled.
 A small ⓘ icon appears next to it — tapping it shows: "Start your trip first."
 The button becomes active as soon as the trip is started.

 Collaborators and shared view visitors cannot complete days on your behalf.
 The completion section is hidden entirely in those views.

-Tap Complete on the day you have finished.
+Tap Check in on the day you have finished.
 Trailkeep shows a confirmation dialog and requests GPS access before proceeding.

 If GPS succeeds, your coordinates are stored in two places: